rabier/SnappNetForSimSnappNet/README.md

 ***********************************************************************************************************************

 This project is a cousin of the (main) project MySnappNet.
-SnappNetForSimSnappNet was used for analyzing simulated data since it handles another input format.
+SnappNetForSimSnappNet was used for analyzing simulated data since it handles count data and not DNA sequences.

 Some informations are given at http://charles-elie.rabier.pagesperso-orange.fr/doc/SnappNet.html .